 the Services are provided in connection with a project for which the University has been awarded funding from an external source or for which the University receives payment for the provision of services to a third party, and that project or contract has been terminated or funding or payment reduced.

-This Agreement may be terminated by either party by providing 30 days written notice as set out in article 16.
+This Agreement may be terminated by either party by providing 30 days written notice as set out in clause 16.

 Upon termination of this Agreement: